About ECHO

 The faster someone moves back into a safe, stable place to live, the faster that person can begin to recover from the daily trauma of homelessness.
 Research shows strategies that prioritize housing paired with individualized supportive services are most effective in providing people the tools they need to remain stably housed long-term.

-The second element we coordinate is a housing portfolio for people with high barriers to ending their homelessness.
+The second element we support is bringing new units into our system for people with high barriers to ending their homelessness.
 Most of the time, when someone works with one of our partners to end their homelessness, they move into a market-rate apartment with rental assistance and ongoing case management.
-Our Community Housing Team works to create new partnerships with property owners and developers in the private market to provide people places to live they might not be able to able to access otherwise.
+ECHO advocates for units for the system by engaging with stakeholders and the community.
 These housing units have low barriers for entry.

 Everyone has a role to play in ending homelessness.
 ECHO works alongside people who’ve experienced homelessness, community equity advocates, and folks committed to the cause of housing justice.
 Our goal is to lift up evidence-based strategies to ensure our community’s rehousing system is equitable, efficient, and able to serve everyone who needs a place to live.